jzhang319/pixelgram/README-backend-phase-3.md

 In the seeder file, create a demo user with `email`, `username`, and `hashedPassword` fields.
 For the `down` function, delete the user with the `username` or `email` of the demo user.

-You should also define the schema name for the Postgres production database in the options object at the top of the file, and include the options object in both the up and down functions.

 If you'd like, you can also add other users and populate the fields with random fake data.
 To generate the `hashedPassword` you should use the `bcryptjs` package's `hashSync` method.

 Your seeder file should look something like this: